acidstout/iq-block-country-lite/README.md

 # iQ Block Country Lite
 This is a rewrite of Pascal's iQ Block Country plugin for WordPress.
 Please don't bother Pascal if you have issues with this plugin.
 If it doesn't work, you're on your own.
 I just created this version for myself and I'm sharing it with you for free.
 Don't expect any support from my side.
-If there's a bug it maybe gets fixed in the next version. or fix it yourself.
+If there's a bug maybe it gets fixed in the next version.
+Or fix it yourself.
 This is open-source software.

 ## Description
 It allows or disallows visitors from certain countries accessing (parts of) your website.